Free energy of the gas of spin 1/2 fermions beyond the second order and the Stoner phase transition: Abstract

 Here $\hat V_{\rm int}^I(\tau)=e^{\tau\hat K_0}\hat V_{\rm int}e^{-\tau\hat K_0}$ is the interaction operator in the (imaginary time) interaction picture, ${\rm T}_\tau$ is the chronological ordering and $\hat\rho^{(0)}$ is the statistical operator of the noninteracting system.
 The superscript ``con'' means that only connected contributions (Feynman diagrams) should be taken into account.
-The first term in (\ref{eqn:OmegaPertExpansion}) is the textbook \cite{Kesio,Pathria} grand thermodynamical potential of the nointeracting system
+The first term in (\ref{eqn:OmegaPertExpansion}) is the textbook \cite{Kesio,Pathria} grand thermodynamical potential of the system of nointeracting fermions

-Owing to the thermal analog of the Wick formula (see e.g. \cite{FetWal}) computation of the successive terms $\Omega^{(N)}$ of the expansion (\ref{eqn:OmegaPertExpansion}) reduces to drawing all possible connected Feynman diagrams with $N$ interaction vertices arising from $\hat V_{\rm int}$ joined by oriented lines and integrating over positions ${\mathbf x}$ and ``times'' $\tau$ labeling these vertices the corresponding products of free the thermal propagators
+Owing to the thermal analog of the Wick formula (see e.g. Ref. \cite{FetWal}) computation of the successive terms $\Omega^{(N)}$ with $N\geq1$ of the expansion (\ref{eqn:OmegaPertExpansion}) reduces to drawing all possible connected Feynman diagrams with $N$ interaction vertices arising from $\hat V_{\rm int}$ joined by oriented lines and integrating over positions ${\mathbf x}$ and ``times'' $\tau$ labeling these vertices the corresponding products of the free thermal propagators

 the Fourier transform $-\tilde{\cal G}^{(0)}_{\sigma_2\sigma_1}$ of which have the form \cite{FetWal}